pizlonator/fil-c-website/source/runtime.md

 - `libyoloc.so`.
 This is a mostly unmodified musl libc, compiled with Yolo-C. The only changes are to expose some libc internal functionality that is useful for implementing `libpizlo.so`.
 Note that `libpizlo.so` only relies on this library for system calls and a few low level functions.
 In the future, it's possible that the Fil-C runtime would not have a libc in Yolo Land, but instead `libpizlo.so` would make syscalls directly.

+- `libyolort.a`.
+This is the LLVM `compiler-rt` project compiled with Yolo-C. It provides builtin functions that the compiler expects to always be present, such as helpers for complex math.

+- `libyolounwind.a`.
+This is a dummy version of `libunwind`, with all functions stubbed out.
+Fil-C supports unwinding for user land (code compiled with Fil-C), but never uses unwinding in yolo land.
+The stubs in this library always trap when called.
+They are provided only to prevent link errors if libc has dead code that uses unwinding.
+Note that musl happens to not use unwinding, so these stubs are dead code (because they are in a static library, they are pruned by the linker).

 - `crt*.o`.
-These are the Yolo-C program startup trampolines that call musl's libc start function.
+These are the Yolo-C program startup trampolines that call musl's libc start function and manage global constructors and destructors.

 - `libpizlo.so`.
 The Fil-C runtime lives in this library.
 It is based on the libpas memory management toolkit, the [FUGC](fugc.html) and [safepoints](safepoints.html), and everything needed to support memory safe threading, system calls, signal handling, capability slow paths, and other things not provided by the compiler.
 Programs compiled with the Fil-C compiler strongly depend on `libpizlo.so` (you will see symbols with the `filc_` prefix imported by any module compiled with the Fil-C compiler; this symbols are defined in `libpizlo.so`). `libpizlo.so` contains some code written in Fil-C, like the C personality function (for supporting C exceptions), and some of the logic to make `epoll(2)` work in Fil-C.